'Hello' from Peter Cummings, Head of Senior School

-Based on the Australian Curriculum and Queensland Authority syllabus, the Peace Lutheran College curriculum follows sound educational theory and practice and also evaluates and responds critically to current educational trends.
+Aligned with the Australian Curriculum and Queensland Authority syllabus, the Peace Lutheran College curriculum is based on sound educational theory and practice and also evaluates and responds critically to current educational trends.

 It is engaging and relevant, cultivating a desire for each student to work towards reaching their full potential.